Skip to main content

 Suggested remedy

-1. On Linux and MacOS, see the logs for the collector:
+1. On Linux and MacOS, view collector logs:

 journalctl | grep otelcol